ritalamykin/gcp-url-analyzer/README.md

 # URL Advisor Documentation

-A chrome extension to detect potentially malicous URLs and alert the user of such URL,
+A chrome extension to detect potentially malicous URLs and alert the user of such URL.

 ## Prerequisite